As the saying goes, when it comes to real estate investing: you make your money when you buy, not when you sell.

 Clearly, then, one of the best ways to increase the profitability of your project is to figure out how to negotiate with the sellers in order to purchase your investment property at the lowest possible price.

 To help you do that, we have compiled four tips that will help you improve your negotiating skills and ensure that you get the best price on every deal.
 Follow this advice and watch the asking price stop to drop.
+When you’re reach to get started, get pre-qualified here.

 1. Don’t negotiate against yourself